 Garden care is more than just keeping up with your flowers and lawn.
 Hard surfaces such as the patio or concrete should also be maintained.
 You can keep these areas free of stains by using a pressure washer.
 Try scrubbing your patio down, then rinsing with the pressure washer hose.
 If you have a deck you can opt to sweep and scrub the area instead.
 Additionally, you’ll want to investigate your fence for any broken posts and repaint if necessary.

 To really make your garden shine, consider adding some extra elements.
 New lights, smaller fencing, stones, and other decorations are relatively cheap.
 Placing new mulch can be beneficial to the appearance of your garden too.
 The key to keeping your garden beautiful really comes down to one thing: maintenance.
 Don’t let your hard work go to waste.
-If you feel you won’t be able to appropriately keep up with your garden throughout the year, consider hiring garden cleaning services to do it for you.
+If you feel you won’t be able to appropriately keep up with your garden throughout the year, consider hiring garden maintenance services to do it for you.
 These garden cleaners should be knowledgeable in proper care and maintenance.